Alessandra Aguilar

 Following a win at the Venta de Baños Cross, Aguilar competed for Spain at the 2010 European Athletics Championships, which was held in Barcelona, and managed seventh in the marathon – the best Spanish finisher in the race.
 She set her sights on competing at the 2010 European Cross Country Championships in December and established herself as one of Spain's top contenders for the competition with a top five run at the Cross de Atapuerca and a win at the Cross Internacional Valle de Llodio.
 Her eighth-place finish at the European Championships was the best of the Spanish women and she led the national team to the bronze medals.

 She was also selected for the 2011 IAAF World Cross Country Championships, held on home turf in Punta Umbría, but finished outside the top forty while the Spanish women ended up eighth in the team competition.
 She was in good form at the Rotterdam Marathon the following month and took fourth place and improved her best by two minutes, completing the distance in 2:27:00.
 She represented Spain in the marathon at the 2011 World Championships in Athletics, but failed to finish the race.
-Aguilar was suspended by the IAAF for 3 months from February 2012 to May 2012 for an unspecificed doping violation committed at a Cross Country race in Cantimpalos in December 2011.
+Aguilar was suspended by the IAAF for 3 months from February 2012 to May 2012 for an unspecified doping violation committed at a Cross Country race in Cantimpalos in December 2011.

 She qualified for the women's marathon at the 2012 Summer Olympics, finishing in 26th place.
 She went on to finish 5th at the 2013 World Athletics Championships.